penteract/HigherOrderHornRefinement/README.md

 `Main inputFile outputFile` is the easiest way to call the program.
 `Main -h` gives more information about command line options.

-`tests/test.sh` should be called from the base diectory.
+`tests/test.sh` should be called from the base directory.
 It will run some tests then `git diff --stat tests` to check that the output is what it is supposed to be.
 It will produce no output if it runs without errors.